kyouryuukunn/renpy-ActionEditor3/README.md

     Editor will generate a script and place it on your clipboard for pasting into your Ren'Py scripts. (v6.99 and later only)
   * Introducing the concept of depth of field and allow to adjust focus position and dof.
-  * Showing and replacing image with transition
+  * Showing and replacing, hiding image with transition(use None for image name to hide image)
   * There is the option for hiding window during the ATL animation in clipboard data.

  some config variables is availabe in ActionEditor_config.rpy